Immunohistochemistry: An Overview + Steps to Better IHC Staining

 A simple, but sometimes overlooked step is to choose antibodies that work for immunohistochemistry.
 This can save you a lot of headaches down the road.
 Search for specific antibodies from literature, vendors, as well as your peers.

 There are several things to keep in mind with antibodies.
 What might work well in one laboratory might not be optimal for your laboratory.
 Each antibody needs to be tested with your staining system.
-Antibodies overtime can lose their staining intensity.
+Antibodies over time can lose their staining intensity.
 Exposure to air and light can cause this.

-Concentrates vs. RTU antibodies
+Concentrates versus RTU antibodies

 When selecting antibodies, there are two main options to consider; a concentrated format or a pre-diluted, Ready-To-Use (RTU) format.
 Concentrates are flexible, have a lower initial purchase price, and can generally be used within any staining system, both automated and manual, subject to the manufacturer’s recommendations.
-The working dilution of concentrates can be optimized to balance cost, staining time and quality.
+The working dilution of concentrates can be optimized to balance cost, staining time, and quality.
 Given the large working dilution range, concentrates can be varied at any time to accommodate changes to laboratory practice or for multiple protocols for a particular antibody.
 However, concentrates do require preparation time and validation.
 As there is no definitive way of determining the properties and stability of a diluted antibody without well controlled and executed studies, staining quality may be compromised as subtle deteriorations may not be noticed.
-The advantages of RTUs include increased laboratory efficiency, better quality control and easier reagent management.
-They eliminate time spent on working dilution, preparation and the time to validate the assay.
+The advantages of RTUs include increased laboratory efficiency, better quality control, and easier reagent management.
+They eliminate time spent on working dilution, preparation, and the time to validate the assay.
 Consistency is enhanced with run-to-run variation reduced, especially in conjunction with automated stainers and associated detection systems.
 With a defined number of tests and manufacturer-verified expiry, RTUs simplify antibody management.
 Additionally, RTUs can contribute to laboratory growth by making it easy to adopt new antibody assays as the amount of validation work is greatly reduced.

 Bonus tip: Pre-staining standardization is critical

-Any pathologist, lab manager or histotechnologist will readily acknowledge that preparation for IHC staining begins the moment tissue is acquired.
-The literature documents optimal conditions for tissue fixation, processing and sectioning to ensure morphology and antigenicity are maintained.
+Any pathologist, lab manager, or histotechnologist will readily acknowledge that preparation for IHC staining begins the moment tissue is acquired.
+The literature documents optimal conditions for tissue fixation, processing, and sectioning to ensure morphology and antigenicity are maintained.
 Further improvements in maintaining consistency to correctly control for these factors could be pursued.
 This may involve a laboratory establishing itself at the site of collection, recognizing that accessioning and sample preparation begins here.